Inside look at hunting pythons in the Florida Everglades

 “So we’re going to put his body in first.
 Then the head, and then you reach all the way down and take it out quickly and then you can zip this thing up pretty quick.”

 They move on to the next target.
-Shortly after, they come across a cottonmouth snake, although it’s the python they’re searching for, it’s part of their experience when hunting in the Everglades.
+Shortly after, they come across a cottonmouth snake.
+Although it’s not the python they’re searching for, it’s part of their experience when hunting in the Everglades.

 “They take down a lot of native wildlife out here.
 Take a lot of food for them to get that big,” Waleri said.

-No one knows better than Airboat Airboat Captain Bill Ferris whose office is in the Everglades.
+No one knows better than airboat captain Bill Ferris, whose office is in the Everglades.

 “When you have a python that’s 18 feet that can eat a gator 10 feet long, you can eat anything; you’re the packman of the Everglades,” he said.